digitaltrails/ddcutil-service/README.md

 1. start d-feet;
 2. press the session-bus button in the d-feet header;
 3. search for ddcutil.
-4. click on com.ddcutil.DdcutilServer
+4. click on com.ddcutil.DdcutilService
-5. open the Object Path com/ddcutil/DdcutilServer and navigate down to the com.ddcutil.DdcutilInterface
+5. open the Object Path com/ddcutil/DdcutilService and navigate down to the com.ddcutil.DdcutilInterface
 7. Double-click methods and properties to run them.